 QT/Holding Tank light should not be too bright.

-Instructions to help you with your new and beautiful Discus after they arrived.
+To help your new Discus acclaimate after they arrive.

-2. Open and pour bag water out, and place fish into the QT/holding tank.
-It’s recommended to keep tank light off for 24 hours.
+2. Place fish into the QT/holding tank.
+We recommended to keep tank light off for 24 hours.

-3. Sometimes it can take new fish from few hours to 24 hours to start getting used to their new environment.
-It will take at least few days before they’re completely settled in so be patient.
+3. It can take new fish from 24 hours to few days to adjust to their new environment and up to a week before they ultimately settle in, so be patient.
 You can give them their first feeding after few hours if they don’t seem stressed.
-Frozen Brine Shrimps are an excellent first choice.
+Frozen Brine Shrimp is an excellent first choice.

 4. Do daily water changes and vacuum the tank bottom of waste and uneaten food.

 5. It’s recommended to keep new fish in QT/holding tank for minimum of 2 weeks.
-If you don’t see any signs of stress and they’re all eating aggressively then you can place them into the main display tank.
+If you don’t see any signs of stress and they’re all eating aggressively, you can place them into the main display tank.